Roswell DUI Lawyers

 In most cases, we do not recommend that you do nothing within 30 days of the date of your Roswell arrest.
 If you do nothing and your Roswell DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your Roswell DUI arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form due to your arrest, our Roswell DUI lawyers still recommend that you take some action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-Requesting an administrative hearing is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
+Requesting an administrative license suspension hearing in your Roswell DUI case is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Roswell DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing your Roswell DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-A $150 filing fee is made payable to the Dept. of Driver Services for DDS to process the hearing request.
+A $150 filing fee is made payable to the Dept. of Driver Services for DDS to process the hearing request and send your case over to the Office of State Administrative Hearings to schedule a hearing date.

-Properly waive your right to an administrative hearing and have an ignition interlock installed:
+3. Properly waive your right to an administrative license suspension hearing in your Roswell DUI case and have an ignition interlock installed:

 The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether they consent to or refuse the state-administered chemical test requested by the Roswell DUI arresting officer.
 A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
 If they are subsequently acquitted of the underlying Roswell DUI charge or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
 A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Roswell DUI charge.